cadebrown/old.cade.site/_posts/2020-08-05-diy-gamma-zeta.md

 }
 ```

-the real code goes up to $2^{10}$, but you get the point; essentially, the smallest possible table is generated for every power of two threshold of the imaginary component. for example, $n = 144$ is required for $\Im(x) \leq 128$. if we used that for all numbers, we would be $\frac{144}{28} \approx 5.14$ times slower than we need to be!
+The real code goes up to $2^{10}$, but you get the point; essentially, the smallest possible table is generated for every power of two threshold of the imaginary component.
+For example, $n = 144$ is required for $\Im(x) \leq 128$.
+If we used that for all numbers, we would be $\frac{144}{28} \approx 5.14$ times slower than we need to be!
 This will help in performance.

 ## Testing

-to test this, i wrote a small program using the generated code. you can check out the [full source code (mg.c)](https://gist.github.com/CadeBrown/52d316379ca6335ad8614991215dc335). i tested values of $x=\sigma+it$, for $\sigma, t \in \[0, 256\)$, and compared the time. i also compared the built in `tgamma` function discussed earlier, and measured how accurate my implementation was relative to it; here are the results summarized:
+To test this, i wrote a small program using the generated code.
+You can check out the [full source code (mg.c)](https://gist.github.com/CadeBrown/52d316379ca6335ad8614991215dc335).
+I tested values of $x=\sigma+it$, for $\sigma, t \in \[0, 256\)$, and compared the time.
+I also compared the built in `tgamma` function discussed earlier, and measured how accurate my implementation was relative to it; here are the results summarized:

 {:.command-line .no-line-numbers data-prompt="{{ site.shellprompt }}" data-filter-output="out:"}
 ```bash